-Through StageSource, I lead the Gender Explosion initiative for developing resources and training to improve gender inclusion for trans and non-binary theater-makers.
+I lead the Gender Explosion Initiative for developing resources and training to improve gender inclusion for trans and non-binary theater-makers.
 I have run workshops for ArtsEmerson and the Annual SETC Convention as part of their Equity, Diversity, and Inclusion Series.

-Alongside M Sloth Levine and the guidance of the Gender Explosion Initiative, this essay on HowlRound discusses the current state of trans and non-binary inclusion in the theatrical sector, and ways theatremakers can dismantle stigmas against trans people and continue creating an inclusive theatre scene.
+Alongside M Sloth Levine and a working group of trans artists across New England, this essay on HowlRound discusses the current state of trans and non-binary inclusion in the theatrical sector, and ways theatremakers can dismantle stigmas against trans people and continue creating an inclusive theatre scene.

 "It is up to every single one of us to effect change to make the theatre community more inclusive—and this goes beyond gender-neutral restrooms."

-Alongside Dawn M. Simmons and Jen Lewis, this essay on HowlRound unpacks the findings of the Line Drawn initiatives and our initial summits, and where progress needs to happen to truly address harassment in the theatre industry.
+Alongside Dawn M. Simmons and Jen Lewis, this essay on HowlRound unpacks the findings of the Line Drawn initiative's initial summits, and where we believe progress needs to happen to truly address harassment in the theatre industry.

 "Boilerplate harassment policies simply aren't effective when the work sometimes requires individuals to change clothes, touch or kiss, and discuss sexual content with their coworkers."

 Created alongside six other Stage Managers across the United States, "Hold, Please" explores some of the places white supremacist culture plays out in the field of Stage Management—with a focus on urgency, quantity over quality, perfectionism, objectivity, and power-hoarding.